RockefellerArchiveCenter/processing-manual/processing.md

 - AV Archivist will assign permanent unique identifiers (AV Numbers), adjust the finding aid accordingly, and perform preservation tasks in accordance with the _Guide to Processing Collections at RAC_ and the Collections Management Manual.

+- To facilitate long term storage the AV Archivist will make the following modifications to audiovisual top container:

+    - **For Film Material:** All film is stored individually on a shelf and therefore is its own Top Container.

+      Instance Type: Moving images

+      Top Container:

+        - Container Profile: choose correct film container

+        - Container Type: Reel

+        - Indicator: Unique AV Number (AV 100)

+        - Barcode: Add barcode to film container

+        - Add permanent location

+    - **For Audio or Video Material**: Individual video and audio items are stored in a box.
+The box is the Top Container.

+      Instance Type: Audio (for all audio) or Moving Images (for all video)

+      Top Container:

+        - Container Profile: choose correct box

+        - Indicator: Enter box number

+        - Barcode: Add barcode to box

+        - Container Type: Box

+        - Add permanent location

+      Child Type:

+        - Choose Reel (for open reel formats) or Tape (for cassette formats)

+      Child Indicator: Unique AV number (AV 100)

 - Large volumes of audiovisual materials may necessitate the creation of an Audiovisual Series or Component.

 - Following digitization, the Processing Archivist may be consulted for creation of further metadata (Scope and Content note, etc.) or viewing/listening to the item(s) as applicable.